TTUXL/TTUXL.github.io/report/weekly_report15.md

 1. According to the channel exponential attenuation characteristic, only a few Base Stations(BS) that are closer to the main component of the mean field distribution function of the BS, the Mean field effect of the base stations that are far away can be approximated by a fixed distribution.

 2. CSI can be divided into long-term characteristics and short-term characteristics.
 The CSI entropy is calculated when the CSI is feedback and transmitted when it exceeds a certain threshold, otherwise the CSI is not feedback.
-Calculate using estimates
+Other BS Calculate using estimates